deborahgrbac/Textual-Data-Literc/README.md

 Definition of APIs and their use nowadays.

-    "## RAG, Retrieval Augmented Generation pipeline\n",
+## RAG, Retrieval Augmented Generation pipeline

-    "\n",
-    "RAG literacy is useful to make LLMs more performant and to avoid hallucinations.
+RAG literacy is useful to make LLMs more performant and to avoid hallucinations.
 In the pipeline the model is trained on specific data (a customized knowledge base) as to use them to answer to the question and not the commonly webscraped source of information.
-More accurate information used enables to be more precise in the answering.\n",
+More accurate information used enables to be more precise in the answering.